 Conditions applying to the RFQ

-You should examine your response to the RFQ and related documents ensuring it is complete prior to submitting your completed quotation.
+You should examine your response to the RFQ and related documents, ensuring it is complete, prior to submitting your completed quotation.

 Your quotation must contain sufficient information to enable the Authority to evaluate it fairly and effectively.
 You should ensure that you have prepared your quotation fully and accurately and that prices quoted are arithmetically correct for the units stated.